anonimitoraf/skerrick/README.md

 ## Why should I care?

-* REPL-driven development for Javascript
+* REPL-driven development for NodeJS
   * Programming in tiny increments - Apply patches to your running program without having to restart it
   * [Tell me more!](https://purelyfunctional.tv/lesson/what-is-repl-driven-development/)